sleepy-monax/skift-cpp/sources/README.md

  - arch: kernel code which is architecture dependant.
  - system: kernel code which is architecture independant.
  - libraries: system libraries.
+ - targets: Operating system wich can be targeted by the libraries.